mokdevel/DarcMods/DarcMissions/README.md

 AI patrol is spawned to move around the map.
 The may have a destination where they're moving to or just randomly roam the map.

 ```
+int version : See Common parameters
+string author : See Common parameters
+int missionCycleTime : See Common parameters
+bool showMarker : See Common parameters
+bool showHint : See Common parameters
 int patrolingTime : (seconds) Time to patrol.
 Once this time has passed and not players nearby, despawn mission.
 int distanceToPlayer : If no players this close to any players and patrolingTime has passed, despawn mission.
 array<int> patrolList : The indexes of patrols.